probmods/probmods2/chapters/07-inference-process.md

 ## Markov chain Monte Carlo (MCMC)

 With rejection sampling, each sample is an independent draw from the model's prior.
 Markov chain Monte Carlo, in contrast involves a random walk through the posterior.
 Each sample depends on the prior sample -- but ony the prior sample (it is a *Markov* chain).
-If the random walk is done correctly, the probability you sample a particular set of values for the variables in the model is proportional to the conditional probability of those values.
-That is, instead of sampling randomly (as in rejection sampling), we sample smartly, focusing on exactly those parts of the probability space that are high-probability.
-In the limit, rejection sampling and MCMC will converge, but MCMC can be much faster.
+We describe this in more detail below.

-Consider:
+Importantly, while you can approximate an arbitrary conditional distribution with arbitrary precision using rejection sampling or MCMC if you run the algorithms long enough, MCMC tends to approach the conditional distribution much more rapidly.
+Consider again this simple model:

 ~~~~
 var baserate = 0.1